RealTimeLogic/Xedge32/README.md

    #idf.py set-target esp32
    #idf.py set-target esp32s3

-   # Configure Xedge32 options such as enabling CAM.
+   # Configure Xedge32 options such as enabling CAM and mDNS.
 Note, You must
-   # enabled the C side OPC UA if you included OPC-UA when running
+   # enable OPC UA using menuconfig if you included OPC-UA when running
    # BuildESP32ResourceFile.sh.
    #idf.py menuconfig